-The Descriptive Epidemiology Research Program aims to understand patterns and trends in cancer incidence, prevalence, mortality and survival to identify areas of improvement or need and to investigate factors that impact on diagnosis, clinical management, health services delivery and cancer outcomes.
+The Descriptive Epidemiology Research Program investigates the characteristics of the cancer burden among the Australian population, including those relating to cancer diagnosis, treatment, survival and mortality.
+Understanding these patterns helps identify areas of improvement or need and guides further investigation of what factors impact on diagnosis, clinical management, health services delivery and cancer outcomes.

-There are six major themes of research in this area:
+There are three major themes of research in this area:

 The program also provides in-house statistical and methodological support across the research activities of the Viertel Centre and Cancer Council Queensland more generally.